Bruce Conforth: Sexual assault allegations

 In April 2021, Conforth was accused of sexually assaulting, harassing, and stalking several students during his tenure at the University of Michigan.
 This followed Conforth's recommended retirement in 2016, after over 10 years of such reports.

+Eight students filed a lawsuit in 2022 against the university and against Conforth.
+The lawsuits against the university were dismissed later the same year because the plaintiffs had not filed a timely notice of intent to sue.
+The lawsuits against Conforth were dismissed in 2024 for the same reason.